rajeevphysics/Obsidian-MathMatter/Notes/Magnatism/Induced Current & Current Density.md

 (Refer to photo above)
 For current in a magnetic field the change in flux is constant, so there is no current.
 The charges will accumulate at bottom because $F = q(v \times \vec{B}) = downwards$ by right-hand rule ([[Magnetic Force]])

-There is a also an [[Electric Field]] caused by the difference (positive and negative) **But this does not cause the electron to flow upwards now** Electric field points downwards, which makes the electron want to travel towards the positive charges, exactly cancelling the magnetic force
+There is a also an [[Electric Fields]] caused by the difference (positive and negative) **But this does not cause the electron to flow upwards now** Electric field points downwards, which makes the electron want to travel towards the positive charges, exactly cancelling the magnetic force

 ![[Screenshot 2025-06-07 at 7.19.53 PM.png]]
 [^1]